 Deputy Foreign Minister Tzipi Hotovely reportedly engaged in a nasty spat with Jordanian Foreign Minister Nasser Judeh at United Nations headquarters in New York on Thursday.

-According to Israel Radio, the incident was triggered when Judeh took to the podium to speak at a donors conference for the Palestinians hosted by the UN.
+According to Israel Radio, the incident was triggered when Judeh took to the podium to speak at a donors conference hosted by the UN.

 During his remarks, Judeh accused Israeli security forces of "defiling al-Aksa mosque with their feet."